akshatkarambe/CMS-Medicare-Medicaid---Data-Warehouse---Business-Intelligence/README.md

 **Overview**

-Designed and developed a centralized data warehouse from diverse sources using SSIS and SSAS
+Designed and implemented a star schema Data Warehouse for medicare and medicaid health insurance data and deployed the data warehouse on Azure SQL Database

-Performed data scrubbing using Excel Macros, VLOOKUP, HLOOKUP and R to modify and remove inconsistent and irrelevant data, added calculated fields; this helped in getting the data in the required format
+Performed data scrubbing using Excel Macros, VLOOKUP, HLOOKUP and R to modify and remove inconsistent and irrelevant data, added calculated fields; which helped get the data in the required format

+Analyzed data for source/target mappings and created ETL packages in SSIS for data processing and automation

-Extracted and analyzed the data to develop end-to-end ETL workflow in SSIS; Implemented sequence containers in SSIS to improve the efficiency of the workflow by 25%
+Implemented sequence containers in SSIS to improve the efficiency of the workflow by 25%

-Designed star schema dimensional data model in SSAS; Performed ad-hoc analysis to get the insights and learn patterns in data
+Built multidimensional OLAP cubes using SSAS to create reports according to business requirements

-Generated interactive dashboards in Tableau to provide BI insights and showcase KPIs and performance matrix
+Generated interactive and static dashboards in Tableau to provide BI insights and showcase KPIs and performance matrix

 **Content**